mysteriousellipsis/sigma-lang/CONTRIBUTING.md

 please include a **clear description** of your changes in your pr or commit history

 # note
+all required packages for you should be listed in [devrequirements.txt](devrequirements.txt)
+run `pip install -r devrequirements.txt` to install all required packages
 if you are doing a big big refactor or feature, please create an issue first and discuss it with us

 we use **[mypy](https://mypy.readthedocs.io/)** to ensure static typing.